Register for Free edWebinars Below

 - Define the current brain research that supports the importance of art as a tool for self-expression, language and writing

-This edWebinar will be of interest to preK and kindergarten teachers.
-There will be time to get your questions answered at the end of the presentation.
+This edWebinar may be of interest to preK and kindergarten teachers.

 About the Presenter